kube-object-storage/lib-bucket-provisioner/README.md

 dynamic provisioning is supported by the bucket lib.

 The `Provision()` and `Delete()`functions are interfaces defined in the bucket library.
-All bucket provisioners are required to return an OB struct (which is used to construct the ConfigMap) and the bucket credentials (which are used to create the Secret).The Secret and ConfigMap have deterministic names, namespaces, and property keys.
+To provision a bucket, all provisioners are required to return an OB struct (which is used to construct the ConfigMap) and the bucket credentials (which are used to create the Secret).
+The Secret and ConfigMap have deterministic names, namespaces, and property keys.
 An app pod consuming a bucket need only be aware of the Secret name and keys, and the ConfigMap name and fields.
 The app pod will not run until the bucket has been provisioned and can be accessed.
 This is true even if the pod is created prior to the OBC.

 ### Binding
 Bucket binding requires these steps before the bucket is accessible to an app pod:
-1. the creation of the physical bucket with owner credentials.
-This step is required by each object store provisioner,
+1. the creation of the physical bucket with owner credentials (performed by each provisioner),
-1. the creation of a Secret, based on the provisioner's returned credentials, residing in the OBC's namespace.
-This is done by the bucket library,
+1. the creation of a Secret, based on the provisioner's returned credentials, residing in the OBC's namespace (performed by the bucket library),
-1. the creation of a ConfigMap which contains the endpoint of the bucket.
-Also done by the bucket lib,
+1. the creation of a ConfigMap which contains the endpoint of the bucket (performed by the bucket library).

 `Bound` is one of the supported phases of an OB and OBC. `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.

-**Note:** bucket provisioners that wish to prevent the OBC author from creating buckets outside of the Kubernetes cluster should return credentials lacking CREATE access.
+**Note:** bucket provisioners that wish to prevent the OBC author from creating buckets outside of the Kubernetes cluster should return credentials lacking bucket CREATE access.

 ### Bucket Deletion
+Contsistent with PVCs, when an OBC is deleted **and** the OB's _reclaimPolicy_ is set to "delete", the assoicated OB is also deleted.
+This is true regardless of the `Delete()` implementation of the provisioner.
+For example, the provisioner could decide to not delete the underlying bucket storage, but the OB will still be deleted by the library.
-Contsistent with PVCs, an OBC can be deleted but the underlying bucket is not removed due to concerns with deleting objects that cannot be easily recovered.
-However, OBC deletion triggers cleanup of the Kubernetes resources created on behalf of the bucket: the Secret and ConfigMap.
-Since the physical bucket is not deleted neither is the OB, which represents this bucket.
-The OB's status will indicate that the related OBC has been deleted so that an admin has better visibility into buckets that are missing their connection information.
+If the _reclaimPolicy_ is not set to "delete" then the provisioner's `Delete()` method is not invoked.

+Independent of the _reclaimPolicy_, the generated Secret and ConfigMap are always deleted, by the bucket lib, when an OBC is deleted.
+In this case, the OB's status will indicate that the related OBC has been deleted so that an admin has better visibility into buckets which are missing their connection information.

-The generated OB's `ownerReference` is set to the object store service, not to the OBC.
-This allows an OBC to be deleted while preserving the OB.
-When the object store service is deleted all OBs belonging to that object store will be automatically deleted by Kubernetes due to the `ownerReference` setting.
+To reduce the chances of an admin deleting a _bound_ OB, a finalizer is added to the OB.
+The library's OBC controller will remove the finalizer when an OBC is deleted.
+Additionally, the lib's OB controller will detect bound OBs missing their OBCs.
+The status in these OBs will be set to "lost" to reflect that they are orphaned.

 **Note:** the bucket library has no mechanism to prevent an OBC from being deleted when one or more pods indirectly reference the OBC via the Secret and ConfigMap.
 This concept came late